forlilab/Ringtail/README.md

 a SQLite database.
 It then allows for the filtering of results with numerous pre-defined filtering options, generation of a simple result scatterplot, export of molecule SDFs, and export of CSVs of result data.
 Result file parsing is parallelized across the user's CPU.

-**The pre-print publication describing the design, implementation, and features of Ringtail may be found on [ChemRxiv](https://chemrxiv.org/engage/chemrxiv/article-details/6372bfc874b7b6da1efd9527).**
+**The publication describing the design, implementation, and features of Ringtail may be found on [JCIM](https://pubs.acs.org/doi/full/10.1021/acs.jcim.3c00166).
+If using Ringtail in your work, please cite this publication**

 Ringtail is developed by the [Forli lab](https://forlilab.org/) at the [Center for Computational Structural Biology (CCSB)](https://ccsb.scripps.edu) at [Scripps Research](https://www.scripps.edu/).

+### New in version 1.1:
+- Significant filtering runtime improvements vs v1.0 (filtering in seconds instead of minutes)
+- `--summary` option for getting quick overview of data across entire dataset
+- Selection of dissimilar output ligands with Morgan fingerprint or interaction fingerprint clustering
+- Option for exporting stored receptor PDBQTs
+- Ligand substructure filter
+- Ligand substructure location filter
+- `--max_miss` option now outputs union of interaction combinations by default, with `--enumerate_interaction_combs` option to log passing ligands/poses for individual interaction combination

 ## README Outline
 - [Installation](https://github.com/forlilab/Ringtail#installation)